 ESSA State Plans

-Thirteen states and the District of Columbia have submitted their 2017 plans for implementation of the Every Student Succeeds Act.
+Thirty-six states, the District of Columbia, and Puerto Rico have submitted their 2017 plans for implementation of the Every Student Succeeds Act.
 The law gives states significant new leeway to set student achievement goals and calls for looking beyond test scores in gauging school performance.
 Click on the state name below for details on their submitted plan.